LukeSmithxyz/critique-of-reason/README.md

-# Tfw too Rational to be Rational
+# A Critique of Reason

 A paper written for COGS/PSY/MGM/LING/PHIL 696E